actualbudget/docs/docs/Installing/DockerWithNginx.md

 sudo docker compose up -d
 ```

-**Note:** Ommit `-d` to leave the console connected to the containers.
+**Note:** Omit `-d` to leave the console connected to the containers.
 This enables status and error messages to show.
 When done viewing the status and error messages, press `CTRL+C` to stop the containers, then run `sudo docker compose up -d`.

 ### Stop Server